Fritz Kahn: Biography

 He divorced his wife and in 1937 married Erna Schnabel, cousin of pianist Artur Schnabel and a singer and music teacher, after which he moved to Paris.
 After the outbreak of World War II, he fled to Bordeaux.
 In 1940 he was interned by the French as an enemy alien.
 His wife secured his release and the couple fled to Spain and Portugal.
-He was one of the Jewish refugees assisted by the US agent Varian Fry; in early 1941, with the help of Albert Einstein, they were able to emigrate to the USA, where they settled in Manhattan.
+He was one of the Jewish refugees assisted by the US agent Varian Fry; in early 1941, with the help of Albert Einstein, they were able to emigrate to the US, where they settled in Manhattan.

 After the war, Kahn spent several long periods in Europe between 1948 and 1950, among other places in Ascona, but when it seemed unlikely he would soon be able to return there permanently, he once more settled in New York.
 He had a house in Atlantic Beach, Long Island and a studio in Manhattan.
 After his wife left him, he lived with Ellen Fussing, a Danish-American colleague, with whom he finally returned to Europe.
 Until 1960 they lived primarily in Switzerland, among other places in Lugano.
 In 1960, on vacation in Agadir, he survived a serious earthquake unharmed—in a sarcophagus.
 He was evacuated to Denmark with Fussing, settled in North Zealand, and in 1962 opened a studio in Copenhagen.Kahn traveled to Ascona in fall 1967 for health reasons; on 14 January 1968, he died in a clinic in Locarno.